How to Write a Creative Essay

 - Also, your title may be the main idea of your essay, for example, if your essay is about your hobby or your biggest passion in life, then title may be “The quintessence of my life“

-The creative essay outline follows the standard essay structure; there is an Introduction, followed by a Body and ends with a Conclusion!
+The creative essay outline follows the standard essay structure.
+It consists of an Introduction, a Body, and a Conclusion.
 Each one plays a major role in plot development, and the amount of variety that exists in the formatting of this essay is quite large!
 However, the most effective and commonly used procedure is the Oxford method which introduces the 3-Point-Structure.
 This involves: The Set Up -> Confrontation -> Resolution.

 - Set Up: Usually written in the intro, the set up includes the establishment of the characters and their relationships to each other.
 Who are friends with who?
 What are the predetermined connections between the members of the group?
 Allow the readers to start inferring about plot development with the information that you have laid out.

-Pro Tip from EssayPro: Make Sure to Use Transitions!
+Tip from EssayPro: Use transitions.
 Words such as however, therefore, but and also are good ways to transition from one thought to another.
 What makes them especially useful in creative writing is the fact that they push emphasis onto whatever event that you are bringing about.
-This allows for more drama and suspense, while also keeping the story flowing smoothly!
+This allows for more drama and suspense, while also keeping the story flowing smoothly.

 - Re-Read and Check the Tempo: When initially writing out the intro, the narration started out a certain pace.
 As the plot progressed, so did the flow of the story; it may have sped up or slowed down.
 The point is to make sure that the flow is satisfactory.
 On the one hand, having a bored reader is no fun, but neither is having one that cannot process everything being hurled at him!